 They can perform a variety of shots such as clears, drops, smashes, and net shots with ease and accuracy.

-As with most other racket sports, badminton requires a high level of physical fitness, and advanced players are typically in excellent shape.
+As with most other racket sports, badminton requires a high level of physical fitness, and professional players are typically in excellent shape.

 Players who have excellent endurance, solid agility, higher speed on court and higher strength to go with that are typically physically fitter than others.